Pilot Licence Conversion

 All gliding instructing at BGA clubs continues under BGA requirements until April 2021 (with a likely extension to October 2021) – therefore all gliding instructors must hold a valid BGA instructor rating.

 Meanwhile, the BGA intends to support those pilots who choose to hold an EASA sailplane pilots licence.
 To do so,

 – we will continue to provide a licence conversion service

 – we aim to maintain a core of EASA qualified examiners

-– we facilitate limited and specific EASA FCL training at BGA clubs that choose to become DTO compliant ahead of 2021.
+– we facilitate limited and specific EASA SFCL training at BGA clubs that choose to become DTO compliant ahead of 2021.

 Pilots of EASA aeroplanes (ie other than sailplanes including powered sailplanes including TMGs)